MarkOates/Flowers/README.md

 * **Genre Rule**: Flowers - There should be different flowers in the game, the more the better.
 * **Artistical Rule**: Make fun of old-fashioned things.
-* **Technical Rule #1** - Your game must include procedural content.
+* **Technical Rule #1**: Your game must include procedural content.
 Bonus points if procedural generation is used to create the gameplay environment.
-* **Technical Rule #2** - Some kind of special text scroller.
+* **Technical Rule #2**: Some kind of special text scroller.
-* **Bonus Rule** - Act of monkey - you may replace a single rule by a rule that has the opposite effect.
+* **Bonus Rule**: Act of monkey - you may replace a single rule by a rule that has the opposite effect.

 ### About the Game